 *Editor's Note: We incorrectly calculated the percentage of the U.S. population who reportedly freelances in an earlier version of this article.
 The above has been corrected.

-To see the rates and fees for the American Express cards mentioned in this post, please visit the following links: American Express® Business Gold Card(See Rates and Fees); The Business Platinum Card® from American Express (See Rates and Fees); SimplyCash® Plus Business Credit Card from American Express (See Rates and Fees); The Plum Card® from American Express (See Rates and Fees)
+To see the rates and fees for the American Express cards mentioned in this post, please visit the following links: American Express® Business Gold Card(See Rates and Fees; terms apply); The Business Platinum Card® from American Express (See Rates and Fees; terms apply); SimplyCash® Plus Business Credit Card from American Express (See Rates and Fees; terms apply); The Plum Card® from American Express (See Rates and Fees; terms apply)